billthefarmer/mididriver/README.md

 #### Listener

-	void onMidiStart() This is called when the driver has started so that program change messages, etc may be sent.
+	void onMidiStart() This is called when the driver has started so that program change messages, etc, may be sent.
 This is now somewhat redundant but has been left in.

 ### Native Methods